The Bardo

 We take your privacy seriously – especially given the nature of this gathering.
 If you join The Bardo, we will ask you not to share the identities of or views expressed by your fellow participants without their explicit permission.

-We may be able to offer additionally discounted places for participants currently experiencing financial hardship.
+We want to make the Bardo accessible to as many as we can, and we may be able to offer additionally discounted places for participants currently experiencing financial hardship.
+Please contact hello@bramble.co to discuss options.

 Your ticket will cover: